-What information is available for detecting or inferring the presence of an object by the absence of an illumination signal (i.e., negative radar)?
+What information is available for detecting or inferring the presence of an object in the absence of an illumination signal (i.e., negative radar)?

 DSIAC was asked for information germane to a system that uses a detection scheme in the absence of an illumination signal.
-A DSIAC subject matter expert from MTEQ Inc. provided a knowledge base pertaining to the remote sensing of objects in the presence or absence of an illuminating energy/signal.
+A DSIAC subject matter expert from QinetiQ provided a knowledge base pertaining to the remote sensing of objects in the presence or absence of an illuminating energy/signal.
 Specifically, literature search results were presented for various applications involving target detection methods that include sensors using synthetic electromagnetic radiation with receivers not collocated with transmitters; passive sensor systems that sense the black-body radiation of the Earth; and sensors that employ cosmic radiation as the transmitter energy source.
 Most of the applications are pertinent to the terrestrial and atmospheric sciences research fields; however, applications relevant to the autonomous vehicles’ industry in the civilian and defense sectors are exponentially growing.
-A comprehensive report was delivered to the inquirer.